osbornconsulting/osbornconsulting/README.md

 - 👋 Hi, I’m @osbornconsulting
 - 👀 I’m interested in supporting open source
 - 🌱 I’m currently learning scripting
-- 💞️ I’m looking to collaborate on engineering projects
+- 💞️ I’m looking to collaborate on civil engineering projects

 <!---
 osbornconsulting/osbornconsulting is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.